olimac901030/sales-chart/README.md

 ## Getting Started

-Musala Gateway project, here you can see:
+Sales Report project, here you can see:

 ### Install Dependencies